sakurakiyama/SnipSnap/README.md

 ## Core Features

-✨ **Input code, auto-detect language, and format.**
+✨ **Syntax Highlighter:** Input code, auto-detect language, and format.

-✨ **Customize your snippet with cool background gradients and syntax colors.**
+✨ **Formatting:** Customize your snippet with cool background gradients and syntax colors.

-✨ **Export your snippet as a PNG or JPG.**
+✨ **Export:** Export your snippet as a PNG or JPG.

 ## How does it work

-- **Syntax Highlighter:** Uses Highlight.js to detect the code snippets language.
+- Uses Highlight.js to detect the code snippets language.
-- **Formatting:** Utilizes Prettier to format the code snippet.
+- Utilizes Prettier to format the code snippet.
 Various parsers for specific languages are imported from different Prettier plugin modules.
 Currently supports CSS, Markdown, GraphQL, TypeScript, PHP, and JavaScript.

+## Coming soon

+- 🌐 Expanding language support for code formatting of more languages.
+- 🎨 A growing collection of syntax color themes (including some light themes)
+- 🔗 The ability to share your snippets effortlessly with a unique link.
+- 📐 Customize the padding and width for the perfect fit.